Estimated reading time: 4 minutes

 We clearly remember a local event we were invited to.
 One of the drawcards was the ‘sustainable’ food supplied for morning tea.

 In fact, every item on the table was imported, out of season, or highly processed.
-And there was no organic or regenerative produce at all.
-Food miles were clearly not front-of-mind.
+And there was no organic or regeneratively produced food at all.
+Food miles were not front-of-mind.
 The organiser’s version of ‘sustainable’ was to include some fruit and a couple of salads alongside the highly processed deep-fried offerings.

 We could have wept.